Elizabeth-marie/BaseballResults/README.md

 ## BaseballResults

 (https://baseball-results.herokuapp.com/)
-An application for users to see MLB team standings ranked by number of wins.
+An application for users to see MLB team standings for 2018 ranked by number of wins.
 Users can filter the results 3 ways:

 ### 1. MLB